ghumakkad/blog/_posts/2014-10-22-hmi-darjeeling-vs-nim-uttarkashi.markdown

 ---
 layout: post
 title: HMI, Darjeeling vs. NIM, Uttarkashi
 date: 2014-10-22
 author: Prashant C Chaturvedi
 categories:
 - blog
 - mountaineering
 tags:
-- Darjeeling
+- darjeeling
-- Uttarkashi
+- uttarkashi
 - BMC
 - NIM
 - HMI
 - AMC
+- mountaineering
+- uttarakhand
+- bengal
 description: HMI, Darjeeling vs. NIM, Uttarkashi
 image: https://c2.staticflickr.com/2/1953/44381608445_fca2849817_o.jpg
 image-sm: https://c2.staticflickr.com/2/1923/45244542032_8cbe2f997a_o.jpg
 ---

 This is one of those questions which comes to mind when going for a mountaineering course in India.
 Having done my [BMC from HMI]({{ site.baseurl }}{% post_url 2009-04-11-basic-mountaineering-course-hmi %}) and [AMC from NIM]({{ site.baseurl }}{% post_url 2014-10-14-advance-mountaineering-course-nim %}), I got some idea about the training in these two institutes.
 Here is what I thought of HMI and NIM in terms of :

 #### Organization